 The APS Team that compiled this year's student handbook has included a wealth of information and resources which we hope will assist you and support your active engagement and partnership.
 The Student Code of Conduct has been updated to provide greater clarity and guidance for school leaders, students, and stakeholders.

-I want to acknowledge Tia Martin and Lynette Kamara for their editorial support and our 2021-2022 Discipline Committee for shaping our new Code of Conduct.
+I want to acknowledge our 2022-2023 Discipline Committee for shaping our new Code of Conduct.

 Principals: